Oil rises as OPEC+ seen sticking to policy despite India COVID surge

 Also in focus this week will be the latest U.S. oil inventory reports, which analysts expect will show a rise in crude stocks.
 The first report, from the American Petroleum Institute, is due at 2030 GMT on Tuesday.
 [EIA/S]

-Additional reporting by ALex Lawler, Aaron Sheldrick; Editing by Jason Neely, Edmund Blair, Louise Heavens, David Clarke and David Gregorio
+Additional reporting by ALex Lawler, Aaron Sheldrick; Editing by Jason Neely, Edmund Blair, Louise Heavens, David Clarke, David Gregorio and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.